The Fleshtones: 2001–2010

 In the 21st century, the Fleshtones collaborated with musician-producers Rick Miller, Jim Diamond, Lenny Kaye, and Ivan Julian, as well as self-producing work in Paul Johnson's Compactor basement studio in Brooklyn.
 The Fleshtones signed with Yep Roc Records in 2003.

 The Fleshtones were one of the last bands to play at Windows on the World atop the World Trade Center.
 In 2002, they played at a Night of Remembrance and Hope festival at CBGB.

 In December 2003, the Fleshtones played at a CBGB 30th Anniversary show along with The Dictators, and in August of the next year, played Little Steven's Underground Garage Festival at Randalls Island in New York City with 39 other bands, including The New York Dolls, Iggy Pop, The Strokes, and Bo Diddley.

 2010–present

 In September 2016, the Fleshtones toured China for the first time in the band's career.
 The tour was organized by Shanghai-based punk band Round Eye.
+In December 2024, they supported The Damned and Doctor and the Medics on their UK tour., and in January 2026 toured India for the first time in their career.

-In December 2024, they supported The Damned and Doctor and the Medics on their UK tour.
+On August 7, 2026 the Fleshtones played a 50th anniversary show, introduced by Little Steven, at The Bowery Ballroom in New York City.
+They were joined by Goons and The Minus Five, which featured Scott McCaughey, Steve Wynn, Linda Pitmon, and R.E.M.'s Peter Buck and Mike Mills.
+Also playing at the performance was founding Fleshtones bass player Marek Pakulski, Lenny Kaye, Ivan Julian, Andy Shernoff, Paul Johnson, Jesse Bates, Mike Giblin, Vibeke Saugestad, Steve Greenfield, Eric Fusco, and others.
+The show was emceed by writer, editor, and musician Mike Edison.